canjs/canjs/guides/getting-started-tutorial/components.md

     └── restaurant_list.stache
 </pre>

 Let's dive in to the good stuff, and start working with the app!
-Put the following code inside `restaurant_list`:
+Put the following code inside `restaurant_list.js`:

 ```
 /**